kaseyhinton/UdaciCards/README.md

 - Hook up the notification toggle in settings
 - Make list of decks UI better.
 (HomeScreen)
 - Add in loading progress bar
-- Add in a confirm dialog for delete all decks